flemerrer/earth_kata/README.md

 TDD etc. learning python blabla

 #### Todo
 - Fix import of elevation
-- Add summits data to pool of data used in find_max_diam
 - refactor functions for optimization and elegance
 - add a function to use reverse geocoding via an API call to name points / couple